Bloom Filter Encoding for Machine Learning: Introduction

 \section{Introduction}

-General-purpose preprocessing methods for machine learning that are both memory\allowbreak-efficient and privacy-preserving remain limited.
-Most existing approaches optimize either compactness or privacy.
-Rarely do they achieve both, and often they do not fully meet the intended goal \cite{NayakPatgiri2021}, \cite{Tirmazi2025}.
-A method that reduces memory while preserving privacy, without sacrificing accuracy, is still needed.
+General-purpose preprocessing methods for machine learning that are both memory\allowbreak-efficient and privacy-aware remain limited.
+Most existing approaches optimize either compactness or privacy, and rarely achieve both in a unified representation \cite{NayakPatgiri2021}, \cite{Vidanage2020}.
+A practical method that reduces memory while obfuscating sensitive feature values, without substantially degrading predictive performance, is therefore of interest.

 Bloom filters have long been studied as space-efficient probabilistic data structures for set membership testing \cite{Bloom1970}.
-In machine learning, they have been used as auxiliary structures before training or after inference to improve efficiency or protect privacy \cite{Mitzenmacher2002}, \cite{Broder2005}, \cite{Nitz2023}, \cite{Randall2022}.
-However, prior work has not applied Bloom filters to preprocess raw data and use the resulting bit arrays directly for training and inference.
+In machine learning, they have been used as auxiliary structures before training or after inference to improve efficiency or support privacy-sensitive applications \cite{Mitzenmacher2002}, \cite{Broder2005}, \cite{Nitz2023}, \cite{Randall2022}.
+Related work has also explored hashing-based representations, such as feature hashing \cite{Weinberger2009}, and Bloom filter encodings for similarity-based tasks \cite{Nitz2023}.
+However, these approaches are typically applied in specific domains or as components within larger pipelines, rather than as general-purpose feature representations used directly for model training across diverse data modalities.

-Here, we introduce a method that encodes raw sample data with the Bloom filter transform.
-This produces compact, privacy-preserving encodings suitable for classification.
-The approach reduces memory use \cite{NayakPatgiri2021} and preserves data privacy \cite{Tirmazi2025}, while retaining the structure needed for accurate learning.
+In this work, we introduce a method that encodes raw sample data using a Bloom filter transform.
+Each sample is mapped to a fixed-length binary representation via hash-based encoding, producing compact encodings suitable for direct use in machine learning models.
+The method does not rely on keyed hashing; however, a key can optionally be used to control the mapping and would be required to reproduce the representation.
+Unlike prior work that applies Bloom filters within specific tasks or as auxiliary structures, this work uses Bloom filter encodings as a general-purpose preprocessing representation applied directly to raw data across multiple modalities and models.
+This representation reduces memory usage \cite{NayakPatgiri2021} and provides a degree of data obfuscation through hashing and collisions \cite{Vidanage2020}, while empirically retaining sufficient structure for accurate learning.

 We evaluate the transform on six publicly available datasets spanning text, time-series, tabular, and image types: SMS Spam Collection \cite{UCI_SMS2011}, ECG200 \cite{Olszewski2001}, Adult 50K \cite{DuaGraff1996}, CDC Diabetes \cite{CDC2020}, MNIST \cite{LeCun1998}, and Fashion MNIST \cite{FashionMNIST2017}.
 We use four classifiers: Extreme Gradient Boosting (XGB) \cite{Chen2016}, Deep Neural Networks (DNN) \cite{Hinton2006}, Convolutional Neural Networks (CNN) \cite{Krizhevsky2012}, and Logistic Regression (LR) \cite{Cox1958}.